Flamefork/quiet/README.md

 ## Contribution

 Feel free to fork this theme and modify it on your own.
-I appreciate pull requests to support other languages, fix inconsistency among current ones, support other editors.
+I appreciate pull requests to support other languages, fix inconsistency among current ones, support other applications.

 ## Roadmap

-- work out some automated way of building the scheme.
+- tune general coloring
-- support more languages
+- add more languages
+- sublime text 2 support